 Taught in English, the program provides an overview of wine management and tourism focussing on the demands of the global wine trade, and provides a unique opportunity to enhance your education through a uniquely global and regional perspective.

 Shorter exchange opportunities are also available with partners around the world, including the renowned KEDGE Wine and Spirits Academy in Bordeaux.

 Our programs focus on key development principles relating to the international wine market, as well as the latest theories and strategies required by the domestic and international wine industry.

 - Winemaking and viticulture

 - The legal aspects of wine business

-You may also have the option to further develop practical skillsets by making use of the internship search support offered by the University, to find an internship at one of the many wine businesses within South Australia.
-Internships can be counted as credit towards your degree and provide you with a valuable opportunity to differentiate yourself from other graduates
+You may also have the option to undertake an internship at one of the many wine businesses within South Australia.
+Internships may be counted as credit towards your degree and provide you with a valuable opportunity to gain practical work experience, and differentiate yourself from other graduates.

 |Masters Degree||Graduate Diploma||Graduate Certificate|